intel/parameter-framework/tools/xmlValidator/README.md

 ## Install requirements

-In order to use this tool, you must have the following packages installed:
+In order to use this tool, you must have the following packages (these are the names on a debian-based distribution):

-* `python`
+* `python` (2.7 or later)
 * `python-lxml`
-* `libpython2.7`
+* `libpython2.7` or later